Therapy for Disordered Eating In Huntersville

 • You’re unsure if you need a higher level of care and want to be assessed by a professional

-• You’ve been assessed and didn’t receive a diagnosis for an eating disorder but are still experiencing distressing symptoms
+• You’ve been assessed and didn’t receive a diagnosis for an eating disorder but are still experiencing distressing symptoms and want continued support

 This may be a good fit for you if…